 If you owe money on a lawsuit, you may not be able to discharge it in bankruptcy, and can accrue additional charges if you fail to pay.
 Pay these debts down as quickly as possible, even if it means taking out a loan.
 Just make sure you opt for a low-interest loan, so you don't find yourself later getting sued by the company from which you received the loan!

-If you’re over 62 and own your own home, a reverse mortgage is a low-risk way to get reliable income from the equity in your home.
+If you're over 62 and own your own home, a reverse mortgage is a low-risk way to get reliable income from the equity in your home.
 This option can dig you out of a financial hole, offer you a low-interest loan you might not otherwise be eligible for, and help you get some financial breathing room.
 Reverse mortgages do come with some downsides such as high upfront costs, affecting your ability to qualify for other loans, and reducing the value of your estate that will be left to heirs.

 When Not to Take Out a Loan

 You may encounter other circumstances that necessitate pursuing a loan, but you should never go into debt to pay down other debt in the following circumstances:

 - When the interest rate on the new debt is higher than the interest rate on the loan you are paying down.